 Apple Fitness Plus

 Apple Fitness+ provides Apple Watch owners with a streaming exercise service.
 Subscribers move along with professional trainers, viewing synced workout data from their Apple Watch.
-In late 2020, the service will launch at $9.99 per month, with a discounted annual plan and optional bundle.
+The service launched on December 14 and can be purchased separately or via an Apple One subscription.

 ● Exercise service for Apple Watch owners